mcanivet/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ### Summary Data

 In this section:
-* The average of each column is calculated per activity per subject
+* The average of each column is calculated per activity per subject using *ddply()* function
 * The Activity is mapped to the activity referential loaded in section 1 and the Activity is changed from Code to Label

 ### Write file